graybri/OPS245/docs/A-Labs/lab1.md

 83. Select "Select and install software"
 84. Choose "no automatic updates" (We will update manually)
 85. Choose "no" to the package usage survey
-86. On the Software Selection screen add the "SSH Server" to the default selections
+86. On the Software Selection screen make sure that the **Debian Desktop Environment** and **Gnome** are selected and  add the "SSH Server" to the default selections
     ![tasksel](/img/tasksel.png)
 87. Select "Install the GRUB boot loader"
 88. Choose "No" to "Force GRUB installation to the EFI removable media path"